 The Clerk also collects the cost-of-supervision fees for HCSO.
 The Clerk will also collect and disburse payments of the Clerk fees, restitution, court costs, fines, surcharges, and any indigent status application fees from misdemeanor probationers.

 The court often imposes a condition that the probationer complete community service.
-During the COVID-19 crisis, the list of approved of establishments providing community service opportunities include:
+During the COVID-19 crisis, the list of approved establishments providing community service opportunities includes:

 - Dream Builders – Tampa